• Skip to primary navigation

 Cover with sauce and cheese.

-Step 6:
+Step 6: Bake

 A baking dish of cooked stuffed shells with spinach and ricotta

-How to store these Cheese Stuffed Shells
+How to Store These Cheese and Spinach Stuffed Shells

 The last time I made stuffed shells, they were out of shells at the grocery and I used manicotti instead.
-It tastes the same but takes a lot longer to stuff the manicotti then the it takes to stuff shells.
+It tastes the same but takes a lot longer to stuff the manicotti then it takes to stuff shells.

 A round baking dish with stuffed shells